Brief history of OBPP

 Information about Dan Olweus

-For approximately 40 years, Dan Olweus has been involved in research and intervention work on bullying among school children and youth.
+For approximately 40 years, Dan Olweus was involved in research and intervention work on bullying among school children and youth.
 In 1970, he started a large-scale project which is now generally regarded as the first scientific study of bullying problems in the world.
 In the 1980's, he conducted the first systematic intervention study against bullying in the world which documented a number of very positive effects of his "Bullying Prevention Program" (e.g., Olweus, 1991, 1992, 1994; Olweus & Limber, 1999).
 Towards the end of the century, Dan Olweus and his research and intervention group at the University of Bergen conducted several new large-scale intervention projects, again gaining good results.
 One of these studies forms part of an international project on bullying problems comprising researchers from Japan, England, the Netherlands, the USA, and Norway.

 Olweus has received a number of awards and recognitions for his research and intervention work.
 For his general research on aggression, Olweus received in 1976 the award for "outstanding aggression research" by the International Society for Research on Aggression (ISRA) which consists of leading aggression/violence researchers from all over the world.
-For the period of 1995-96, Olweus was elected President ISRA.
+For the period of 1995-96, Olweus was elected President of the ISRA.
 In 2000, the “Spirit of Crazy Horse” award was conferred on him for “bringing courage to the discouraged" by the US Reclaiming Youth International organization, in appreciation for his efforts to research and combat bullying.
-Recently, he was given an award for “outstanding publication and dissemination activity” by the University of Bergen, and in 2002, he received the “Nordic Public Health Prize” by the Nordic Minister Council for his achievements with regard to public health in the Nordic countries.
+He was given an award for “outstanding publication and dissemination activity” by the University of Bergen, and in 2002, he received the “Nordic Public Health Prize” by the Nordic Minister Council for his achievements with regard to public health in the Nordic countries.
 In 2003, Dan Olweus was given the award for “Distinguished Contributions to Public Policy for Children” by the international research organization Society for Research in Child Development (SRCD).
 In 2005, he was awarded the Queen Sofia of Spain Medal for his contributions as well as the “Honorary Prize” of the Faculty of Psychology at the University of Bergen.
 In 2011, he received the Distinguished Contributions to the International Advancement of Psychology Award, given by the American Psychological Association (APA), and in 2012, he received APA’s award for Distinguished Contributions to Research in Public Policy.

 Olweus' intervention program against bullying has gained both international and national recognition.
 Among other recognitions, the Olweus Bullying Prevention Program was selected as a Promising Program by the Center for the Study and Prevention of Violence, University of Colorado at Boulder in their Blueprints for Healthy Youth Development initiative.
 Furthermore, the Olweus Bullying Prevention Program was the only program against various forms of “problem behavior in school” that could be recommended for continued use by a Norwegian expert committee evaluating 55 different programs in use in Norwegian schools (in year 2000).